unexist/blog/_drafts/logging-vs-tracing.md

 ---
 If you talk to developers about what they need to figure out what is happening in an application, usually the single answer to this is logging or just logs.
-This can work pretty well for standalone applications, but what about [distributed][] ones?
+This can work pretty well for standalone applications, but what about more complex or even [distributed][] ones?
-Todays systems easily span across dozen of services on different nodes and might have a quite complex call hierarchy.

-In this post I want to demonstrate the difference between **logging** and **tracing** and that needs a bit if explanation before we really can compare both.
+In this post I want to demonstrate the difference between **logging** and **tracing** and talk about the good parts, the bad parts and why I would prefer one over the other.
-So in the first part we are covering the basics and talk about what both actually is.
+So in the first part we are covering the basics and talk a bit about what both actually is.
-After that, I am going to present my really convoluted example (to prove my point), which we are going to use for the actual comparison.
+After that, I am going to present my really convoluted example just to prove my point and based on it we are going to do the actual comparison.

 Are you still with me?
 Great - let us move on to **logging**!